charliuden/bikesharing/README.md

      Since whether August is perfect for biking, this is an appropriate month to look at the business' success.
 If it cannot do well during optimal biking whether, can we expect bikesharing to do well Des Moines?
   2. What Is the Proportion of Short-Term Customers to Annual Subscribers?
   3. What Are Peak Riding Hours in the Month of August?
+  4. What Are the Top Bike Stations in the City for Starting a Journey?